-If you’ve ever eating sushi or sashimi, you’d surely have come across some types of roes.
-Due to theirs vibrant colors and crunchy texture, roes are often used as garnishes for those dishes.
+If you’ve ever eaten sushi or sashimi, you’d surely have come across some types of roes.
+Due to their vibrant colors and crunchy texture, roes are often used as garnishes for those dishes.
 There are a variety of roes types that commonly used in Japanese cuisines, those included: masago, tobiko, ikura, uni, kazunoko, mentaiko, and ebiko.
 Among those, masago and tobiko are the most frequently used and often be confused about.

 What is Masago?

 This is one of the smallest size roes which is why its name, in Japanese masa- mean sand, indicating the egg’s resemblance to that of sand’s grain.
-Capelin eggs are about 1 millimeter in diameter, extremely low on calories (only about 40 calories per ounce), low fat (1.5 g/oz) and high in omega-3 values.
+Capelin eggs are about 1 millimeter in diameter, extremely low on calories (only about 40 calories per ounce), low fat (1.5 g/oz), and high in omega-3 values.
 Masago has a sticky clumpy consistency, making it easier to stick on any food type to spice up the color and flavor.
 Its natural crisp is another plus.
-You can get the crisp in to any tender/mouthwatering food without affecting the intended flavor.
+You can get the crisp into any tender/mouthwatering food without affecting the intended flavor.

 What is Tobiko?

 Tobiko is the roe of flying fish, mostly lives in tropical warm water.
 This is why natural tobiko comes in vibrant red to orange colors and extremely bright.
 In the market, tobiko often sold in color dyed such as black (infused with squid ink), yellow (yuzu, a kind of grapefruit), green (wasabi, mild spicy too), and red (beet).